valhalla/valhalla-docs/explorer/tutorial.md

 4. Under `Style routes by` click `Operator`.
 This shows each transit operator in a different color (your colors may vary from those shown in the images here).
 5. Hover over route `12` near the address point, and click it on the map (or in the drop-down list) to see its details.
   ![Hover over route 12](/images/mobility-explorer-route12.png) This is a bus route operated by the Alameda-Contra Costa Transit District, and has a Onestop ID of `r-9q9p3-12`.
-The Onestop ID starts with the letter `r` to indicate it is a route data item.
+The Onestop ID starts with the letter `r` to indicate it is a route data entity.
   _Tip: You can query for this route using https://transit.land/api/v1/routes?onestop_id=r-9q9p3-12, which searches for the route's Onestop ID.
 Use https://transit.land/api/v1/routes.geojson?onestop_id=r-9q9p3-12 to get its GeoJSON._
 6. Zoom out so you can see the full extent of this route, which goes between Oakland and the nearby city of Berkeley.
 7. Check the box to `Show stops served by this route` to see dots on the map representing bus stops.
   ![Stops along route 12](/images/mobility-explorer-route12-stops.png) The route line and stops that are displayed by default are a representation of the most common shape of that route.
 However, a route may be different at certain times, for example, in inbound or return directions, or to consider one-way roads.
-These differences are known as a RouteStopPattern in the Transitland API.
+These differences are known as a [RouteStopPattern](https://transit.land/documentation/datastore/routes-and-route-stop-patterns.html#route_stop_patterns) in the Transitland API.
 8. Click the link to `Show route stop patterns` to view the unique combinations of shape lines for trips and stops along this route.
   ![RouteStopPattern for route 12](/images/mobility-explorer-route12-rsp.png)
 9. Click each of the patterns to view them on the map.
 For example, you can see segments of the route where there are differences because the road is divided with a median in between lanes.